 Hulic recognizes that appropriately managing risks of the Company and its affiliates is one of its most important management challenges, and has set up a structure with the Board of Directors at the top while working to make improvements.
 The department responsible for a particular risk stripe formulates risk management method, then appropriately monitor and control risk.
 The status of risk management is reported to the Risk Management Committee and Fund ALM Committee regularly and as required by the department in charge with its recommendations.
 The Risk Management Committee and Fund ALM Committee, which convene regularly, examine the reports and recommendations provided by the departments in charge of risk management, assess overall risks and discuss appropriate responses before reporting to the Board of Directors.
 The Board of Directors resolves important matters related to risk management upon receiving reports from the Committees.
-We also verify that our affiliated companies are implementing appropriate risk management by requiring them to submit accurate and pertinent reports on a regular basis.
+We also verify that our affiliated companies are implementing appropriate risk management by requiring them to submit accurate and pertinent reports.
 In these ways, the Board of Directors has an oversight of risk management of our Group.
+In 2022, the Fund ALM Committee held 5 special meetings in addition to regular monthly meetings in order to closely monitor interest rates, securities and other market risks, in an effort to flexibly respond to each risk scenario.